 2. Japan, Malaysia, New Zealand, Singapore, United Kingdom

-Students who are citizens of Japan, Malaysia, New Zealand or Singapore do not require a visa to enter Switzerland.
+Students who are citizens of Japan, Malaysia, New Zealand, Singapore or the United Kingdom do not require a visa to enter Switzerland.
 However, they are required to apply for a document that assures them of a residence permit (“Zusicherung zur Aufenthaltsbewilligung”).
 The documents to be submitted are the same as those required for a visa (see Guidelines for Students with Visa Requirements).
 All documents should be sent directly to the migrations office: Migration Office, Berninastrasse 45, POB, 8090 Zurich.

 3. Non-EU/EFTA Countries